esprfid/esp-rfid/README.md

 3. The SDA pin might be labeled SS on some/older MFRC522 boards.

 ### Steps
-* First, flash firmware to your ESP either using Arduino IDE or with your favourite flash tool
+* First, flash firmware (you can use /compiledbin/flash.bat on Windows) to your ESP either using Arduino IDE or with your favourite flash tool
-* Flash webfiles data to SPIFFS either using ESP8266FS Uploader tool or with your favourite flash tool
+* Flash webfiles data to SPIFFS (ignore this step if you used flash.bat for flashing) either using ESP8266FS Uploader tool or with your favourite flash tool
 * (optional) Fire up your serial monitor to get informed
 * Power on your ESP
 * Search for Wireless Network "esp-rfid" and connect to it (It should be an open network and does not reqiure password)
 * Open your browser and type either "http://192.168.4.1" or "http://esp-rfid.local" (.local needs Bonjour installed on your computer) on address bar.
-* Log on to ESP, password is "admin" (for now, you can only change it from source)
+* Log on to ESP, default password is "admin"
 * Go to "Settings" page
 * Configure your amazing access control device.
 Push "Scan" button to join your wireless network, configure RFID hardware, Relay Module.
 * Save settings, when rebooted your ESP will try to join your wireless network.